simOne3107/R4CogPsy/README.md

 #### Creating a new project ####

 Ideally, a new **RStudio** project should be created for each data analysis project we run.
-By doing so, we can have everything related to that project (i.e., scripts, plots, data files, etc) all stored in the same place.
+By doing so, we can have everything related to that project (i.e., scripts, plots, data files, etc) all stored in the same location.

 To **create a new project**, click on File > New Project > New Directory > New Project